trac-hacks/trac-github/README.md

     http://<trac.example.com>/github

-You may want to restrict access this URL to GitHub's IPs.
+You may want to restrict access to this URL to GitHub's IPs.
 They're listed just under the form WebHook URLs setup form.

 Branches
 --------